Same-sex marriage in Nunavut

-Same-sex marriage in Nunavut has been legal since 20 July 2005.
-The Canadian territory began granting marriage licences to same-sex couples upon the passage of the federal Civil Marriage Act.
-In October 2003, Premier Paul Okalik announced that same-sex marriages performed in other jurisdictions would be legally recognized in Nunavut.
+Same-sex marriage has been legal in Nunavut since 20 July 2005, when royal assent was granted to the federal Civil Marriage Act.
+This law legalised same-sex marriage in all the provinces and territories of Canada.
+Previously, in October 2003, Premier Paul Okalik had announced that same-sex marriages performed in other jurisdictions would be legally recognized in Nunavut.

 Background

-On 30 October 2003, Premier Paul Okalik made the following statement:
+On 30 October 2003, Premier Paul Okalik made the following statement on the issue of same-sex marriage:

-"If developments in the Parliament of Canada and the Supreme Court of Canada result in the definition of marriage being broadened, we will respect the law and comply with that.
-In the meantime, anyone in Nunavut who has been legally married anywhere will be recognized by the Government of Nunavut as married."

 Okalik further suggested that the territory would perform same-sex divorces should the issue arise.
 He also succeeded in passing a territorial human rights code banning discrimination on the basis of sexual orientation.
-As well, Nancy Karetak-Lindell, Liberal MP for the riding of Nunavut, was re-elected in the 2006 election after having supported same-sex marriage.

-During the February 2004 general election, one of Premier Okalik's main opponents ran on the basis that he would repeal the territory's human rights legislation on sexual orientation, and would not recognize same-sex marriages.
+As well, Nancy Karetak-Lindell, Liberal MP for the riding of Nunavut, was re-elected in the 2006 election after having supported same-sex marriage; a stance for which she faced criticism from some residents of Coral Harbour.
+In the 2004 general election, Okalik's only opponent for the premiership, Tagak Curley, ran on the basis that he would repeal the territory's human rights legislation on sexual orientation, and would not recognize same-sex marriages.
+During the same general election, several candidates, including Patterk Netser, Rebekah Williams, and Manitok Thompson, also spoke out against same-sex marriage.

 In 2005, a group of Inuit leaders called same-sex marriage "disruptive to traditional values" at a meeting of the Justice Committee of the House of Commons.
-Chris Trott, an associate professor at the University of Manitoba, says, "the elders are probably correct to say formal gay relationships are an example of southern influence.
+Chris Trott, an associate professor at the University of Manitoba, said, "the elders are probably correct to say formal gay relationships are an example of southern influence.
 Practically speaking, liberation for Inuit homosexuals came in the form of the English language.
 In the encounter with the west, and in speaking English, they have a way of talking about that now.
 Once people find the vocabulary to articulate what they're feeling, then they say it.
 And I think that's what's going on now.
 Young people now have a way of speaking about it."
-Anglican and Pentecostal religious leaders have been adamantly opposed to the legalisation of same-sex marriage in Nunavut, often referring to it as "contrary to Inuit culture".
-A local in Iqaluit who was asked to comment for the Nunatsiaq News said "it's interesting to see religious leaders offering opinions on how Inuit should behave when Christianity itself is a southern import.".
+Anglican and Pentecostal religious leaders were adamantly opposed to the legalization of same-sex marriage in Nunavut, often referring to it as "contrary to Inuit culture".
+A local in Iqaluit who was asked to comment for the Nunatsiaq News said "it's interesting to see religious leaders offering opinions on how Inuit should behave when Christianity itself is a southern import."
+The House of Commons passed the Civil Marriage Act in June 2005.
+It passed through the Canadian Senate on July 19 and received royal assent the next day on July 20, 2005, extending same-sex marriage rights across all of Canada.